 By subscribing you agree to our terms

-What is a good motherboard for the i7-7700K, you ask?
-For starters, it needs feature the Z270 chipset, as anything below that will limit the processor in some way.
+What are good motherboards for the i7-7700K, you ask?
+For starters, it needs to feature the Z270 chipset, as anything below that will limit the processor in some way.
 That still leaves you with plenty of options to choose from, but worry not, as we took it upon ourselves to go through the plethora of motherboards out there and select only the very best.
 Here are the best motherboards for the i7-7700K.

 The ASUS Maximus IX Apex is a motherboard aimed at overclocking enthusiasts that want to push their components to the limit.
-Everything about it is designed with performance and customizability in mind.
+Everything about it is for performance and customizability.

 The connectivity side is rich but not out of the ordinary.
 Wi-Fi and Bluetooth connectivity are missing, but everything else is there.

 The Gigabyte GA-Z270X-Gaming 9 has the looks, the performance, and the features to satisfy everyone’s needs.
 Whatever it is you’re looking for in a motherboard, chances are the Gaming 9 has it.

 Gigabyte managed to bring a much-needed design refresh to its boards with the introduction of its Aorus line, and the Gigabyte Aorus Gaming 9 is the perfect example.
 The board looks big both due to its format (Extended-ATX), as well as due to the massive hybrid heatsink that cools the VRM area, large chipset heatsink, and the gigantic shield that stretches all the way along with one of the sides of the card.